Here is a growing list (as we collect them) of profiles of the lovely people involved in this camp.

 Welcome to Lula's Vinyasa Yoga Class.
-Based in Sussex, but likes to travel all over the world!
-She seeks to create a space for students to explore the unexpected and expand the idea of what is possible both on the mat and off.
-Hoping to encourage a playful and joyful expression of this physical and spiritual practise.
-Expect to be challenged, in a good way, inspired, sweat, laugh and maybe try something new.
+Based in Sussex, Lula seeks to create a space for students to explore the unexpected and expand the idea of what is possible both on the mat and off.
+Hoping to encourage a playful and joyful expression of this physical and spiritual practise she expects to challenge you in a good way, inspire you and help you sweat a little, laugh a lot and maybe try something new.

 Arianna Palin BMus, MMus, LRAM, Yoga Teacher (YA and BWY-accredited)

-I took up Yoga in 2004 to help cope with the stress of training as a Classical Pianist.
-But it soon took over, I caught the Ashtanga bug, and trained to teach alignment-based Hatha Yoga in London.
-I soon escaped to Asia and spent some years as a travelling yogini, immersing myself in the Indian traditions, completing further trainings, studying Buddhism and doing extensive silent retreat.
-Eventually I found my home in Thiruvannamalai, and my teacher in Ramana Maharshi.
-But something brought me back to the UK, where I'm now settled and teaching locally in Glastonbury and Wells.
-I offer Hatha Yoga classes in different styles, drawing on the different traditions I have trained and studied in, primarily Anusara Yoga and Ashtanga Vinyasa Yoga.
-Over the years I've been blessed to have studied with many other glorious teachers, including Leela Miller, Donna Farhi, Max Strom, David Swenson and Bridget Woods-Kramer, and recently I've completed my Pre and Post Natal training with the wonderful Katy Appleton, who has nurtured me through my own pregnancy and beyond.
+Something brought her back to the UK, where she is now settled and teaching locally in Glastonbury and Wells.
+She offers Hatha Yoga classes in different styles, drawing on the different traditions she has trained and studied in, primarily Anusara Yoga and Ashtanga Vinyasa Yoga.
+Over the years she says she has been blessed to have studied with many other glorious teachers, including Leela Miller, Donna Farhi, Max Strom, David Swenson and Bridget Woods-Kramer, and more recently has completed Pre and Post Natal training with Katy Appleton, who nurtured her through her own pregnancy and beyond.

 In Lolo’s previous life she was an intensive care nurse.
 Over the years she worked in many hospitals and across many different specialties, including neuro surgery and general critical care.
 It was witnessing the limitations of modern medicine and the negative effects of immobility that got her searching for a more holistic approach to health.
 Lolo found her way to Ayurveda and yoga and has been an ayurvedic practitioner and yoga teacher in London since 2010.
 She relishes the feeling of being an eternal student in both of these areas.
 Lolo teaches various forms of yoga across London but is best known for her Rocket vinyasa classes that combine a powerful yet nurturing energy with a mischievous sparkle!

 Lucy is the founder and a co-director of MAYA.
 She was first introduced to yoga at 18 whilst studying and working with young people with a diagnosis of Autism.
-Some of the challenges that the young people she worked with were facing is what she found herself cultivating and growing during her own yoga and meditation practice.
+Some of the challenges that the young people were facing deeply inspired her personal yoga and meditation practice.
 It was at this point she knew that she needed to integrate her love and passion of yoga and psychology.
-She has been offering Yoga and Psychological therapy since 2005 and has had many amazing teachers such as Sonia Suma, Jo Manuel Uma Dinsmore-Tuli and Nirlipta Tuli.
+She has been offering Yoga and Psychological therapy since 2005 and has had many amazing teachers such as Sonia Suma, Jo Manuel, Uma Dinsmore-Tuli and Nirlipta Tuli.